 Biology

 Students are offered vast diversity in the study of biology from the molecular level to the organism and ecological levels.
-Students can customize electives in this degree to suit a wide array of career interests.
+Students can customize electives to suit a wide array of career interests.
+This degree is ideal for students seeking to further their education through graduate or professional schools, including programs in medicine, research, dentistry, pharmacy, wildlife biology, veterinary medicine and conservation.

 Why study biology at Harding?